ConocoPhillips tops profit estimates, raises 2018 spending

-(Reuters) - ConocoPhillips (COP.N) quarterly profit topped analysts’ estimates on Thursday, benefiting from a recovery in oil prices that also helped it raise 2018 capital expenditure forecast.
+(Reuters) - ConocoPhillips (COP.N) quarterly profit topped analysts’ estimates on Thursday, as the world’s largest independent oil and gas producer turned more cost efficient by deploying better technology and selling some assets besides benefiting from higher oil prices.

+Those measures also helped the Houston-based company raise its 2018 capital expenditure forecast for the second time this year.

+Chief Executive Ryan Lance said the company would keep its focus on free cash flow to ensure better shareholder returns.
+“This is what the market can expect from us again in 2019.”

+The results and CEO comment sent shares up a percent in pre market trading.

-The world’s largest independent oil and gas producer said it now expects to spend $6.1 billion this year, up from its prior forecast of $6 billion.
+Conoco is one of the first major U.S. oil producers to report third-quarter results and often an indicator of the sector’s performance.
+The company said it now expects to spend $6.1 billion this year, up from its July forecast of $6 billion.

 U.S. oil producers have been under pressure from investors to produce more oil at lower costs.
-But with oil prices steadily rising, Conoco’s raised capital expenditure indicates that companies can now afford to spend more.
+But with oil prices steadily rising, Conoco’s higher capital expenditure indicated that companies can now afford to spend more.

-During the quarter, the company earned $345 million related to a settlement agreement with Venezuela’s PDVSA.
-Conoco and Venezuela’s PDVSA reached a payment deal in August over a $2 billion arbitration, with Venezuela agreeing to pay $500 million by late November and the rest over the next 4-1/2 years.
+Brent crude prices LCOc1 touched nearly $85 earlier this month and is expected to hit the $100 mark by the end of 2018, as U.S. sanctions on Iran remove a major supplier from the global markets.

+Conoco sold each barrel oil equivalents at a 46 percent higher rate in the quarter and saw production go up by nearly 2 percent.

 The company said net income rose to $1.9 billion, or $1.59 per share, in the third-quarter ended Sept.
 30, from $420 million, or 34 cents per share, a year earlier.